memfault/memfault-docs/docs/android/android-bort.md

 defined on the web in your Memfault project, and the SDK will periodically pull the latest settings at run-time.
 This makes it easy to enable or disable different data sources, or change configuration options.
-Settings can be updated through the web UI or programmatically via web endpoint -- no need to deploy an app or OS update.
+Settings can be updated through the web UI or programmatically via a web endpoint -- no need to deploy an app or OS update.

 The settings can be found in the `Settings` part of the web UI.
 SDK settings are only visible to and configurable by project administrators.